 When managing to outcomes and performance, you need a dashboard.
 What’s happening today, what happened in the past, and how does this predict the...

-Moving upmarket from SMB to Enterprise
+Moving upmarket from SMB to enterprise for SaaS: when and how

-In episode 3 of B2B SaaS Marketing Snacks, Mike and Stijn talk about the differences between SMB and Enterprise when “moving upmarket”.
+In episode 3 of B2B SaaS Marketing Snacks, Mike and Stijn talk about the differences between SMB and enterprise when “moving upmarket”.
 While the podcast takes a more senior perspective, I’d like to revisit the topic from the top to make sure marketing newcomers can follow along.
 So make sure to go give it a listen then come back here for more information!

 Background and definitions